Hearing Aid Compatibility

 T-Ratings: Wireless phones rated T3 or T4 meet FCC requirements and are likely to generate less interference with a hearing device's telecoil ("T Switch" or "Telephone Switch") than non-labeled wireless phones.
 T4 is the better/higher of the two ratings.
 Note that not all hearing devices have telecoils in them.

 Most phones that are rated T3 also have a M3 rating.
 Similarly, most phones rated T4 also have a M4 rating.

 i wireless rated phones available at SMU include:

-Basic handsets - Entry level handsets that are offered for low cost or free.
+Basic handsets - Entry level handsets that are offered for low cost.